 Files are in the mp3 format, and gathered in CD-length compilations.
 We also provide two different CD-cover per compilation, also made by Grospixels team members.
 Most recent remixes are located in the upper part of the page.
 Gromixes are uploaded in mp3, 128kbps, 192kbps or 320kbps.

 All those remixes are free, please tell your friends about them.
-This project started in 2003, wich makes Grospixels one of the oldest team on the video game remix scene.
 On the oldest songs the production is quite weak due to the quality of the home-studio equipment available at that time.
 But on recent songs, it gets better and better.

 You can also visit our Youtube channel :